-The content is a natural progression from the topics studied in S3
+The content is a natural progression from the topics studied in S1-S3.
+Please note that previous study of physics in S3 is essential.

 Electricity and Energy

 Conservation of energy, Electrical charge carriers and electric fields, Potential difference (voltage), Ohm's law, Practical electrical and electronic circuits, Electrical power, Specific heat capacity, Gas laws and the kinetic model,